 Each Board and Committee member must ensure that there is no personal conflict of interest and, if there is, it must be declared.

 Except for the Board of Deacons, a quorum for Boards and Committees will be a majority present, i.e. 50% plus 1.
 For the Board of Deacons, a quorum is 75% of the number of Deacons on the Board.
 For Business Meetings (including Annual Meeting, regular and special meetings), the quorum is 15% of Members and for voting on a change in the Constitution, the quorum is 15% of Members, but there must be a 75% majority of votes cast in favour of the change for the change to pass.
 Except for a change to the Constitution or the calling of a pastor which requires a majority of at least 75% of votes cast, a simple majority of 50% +1 of votes cast shall be sufficient to approve all other matters at Board, Committee or Membership meetings.

 All persons, serving in any position, are ultimately accountable to the Church or to one of the following: Pastors, Officers, Boards, or Standing Committees.

 The Pastor(s) shall be non-voting ex-officio members of all Boards and all Committees of the Church.
 The Pastor(s) shall ordinarily conduct the public worship of the Church; administer the ordinances; be responsible for the pastoral care and instruction of the congregation; and cooperate with the Officers, Boards, Committees and Organizations of the Church, the Association, and CBOQ.

-The Officers of the Church shall be the following: Deacons, Clerk, Treasurer, and Chair of the Board of Trustees.
+The Officers of the Church shall be the following: Deacons, Clerk and Treasurer.